-Department of Defense (DOD) and Department of Veterans Affairs (VA) Funding Sources
+Department of Defense (DOD) & Department of Veterans Affairs (VA) Funding Sources

 This page provides a list of DOD and VA progams, procurement and sourcing vehicles, and funding mechanisms that support research and innovation in the field of hearing and auditory health.
 These programs are designed to enable investigators and organizations to secure funding for research and technology endeavors that advance the capabilities of, or fulfill a mission-critical need for, groups across the DOD or VA.